riverbed/steelscript-appfwk/docs/tutorial.rst

 SteelScript App Framework  plugin.
 No tutorial can be as useful as an example.
 Therefore, in this tutorial, a steelscript-stock plugin is used to explain the process of how to construct SteelScript App Framework plugin.
-Note that the stock data is fetched from yahoo finance API as a thrid party resource.
+Note that the stock data is fetched from yahoo finance API as a third party resource.
 By changing the data source as well as modifying the reports, App Framework plugin can be used to display data from almost any where, such as a csv file, a rest API or a device with reporting capability, etc.